-If culture and natural beauty are what you’re craving while you’re visiting the Los Angeles area, don’t miss the Huntington Library, Art Museum, and Botanical Gardens.
-Located in San Marino, California, near Pasadena, this enchanting complex sits at the end of a residential neighborhood distinguished by its early 20th century mansions.
+If culture and natural beauty are what you’re craving while you’re visiting the Los Angeles area, then you can find it all at the Huntington Library, Art Museum, and Botanical Gardens.
+It is located in San Marino, California, near Pasadena.
+This enchanting and vast complex of buildings and gardens sits at the end of a residential neighborhood distinguished by its early 20th-century mansions.

 If walking is a challenge for you, a special assistance vehicle and a limited number of wheelchairs are available to take you where you want to go.
 Call ahead to reserve one.
 The Huntington does its best to make its collections and outdoor areas accessible for seniors and those who are disabled.